- Press Release

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (17 Mar, 18 Mar, 19 Mar).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (17 Mar, 18 Mar, 19 Mar).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (17 Mar, 18 Mar) and quiet to unsettled levels on day three (19 Mar).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (17 Mar), quiet to unsettled levels on day two (18 Mar) and unsettled to active levels on day three (19 Mar).

 III.
 Event probabilities 17 Mar-19 Mar

 Class M 01/01/01

 IV.
 Penticton 10.7 cm Flux

 Observed 16 Mar 079